---

 ```

-provided by microdata products.
-First, they come from a .txt codebook
+than those provided by microdata products.
+First,

-and descriptions, along with citation information.
+labels and descriptions, along with citation information.

 ```{r}